bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Cloudy
+- Clear
-- 83% humidity
+- 81% humidity
 - 4 mph wind
-- 99% cloud cover
+- 8% cloud cover
 - 47 AQI 🟩
 - 2.96 inches of rain in the past 24 hours
 - 0.45 inches of rain expected in the next 72 hours